Language-Research-Technology/ya-ldaca-website/content/resources/user-guides/rems/login/index.md

 ### Log in to LDaCA REMS via Prompt

-When the user is logged in and attempts to access a restricted data object, the following alert text appears:
+When the user is logged in and attempts to access a restricted data {{< glossary_link display="object" id="object" >}}, the following alert text appears:

 {{< image Src="/user-guides/rems/REMS-ApplyOrRefreshPermissions.png" Alt="LDaCA Portal: Apply For Access or Refresh Permissions" Desc="LDaCA Portal: Apply For Access or Refresh Permissions" Title="LDaCA Portal: Apply For Access or Refresh Permissions" Ref="LDaCA">}}

 <br>

 - Select **_Apply for access_** if you have not previously applied for permissions, i.e. a use license for this data object.
-- Select **_refresh permissions_** if you have already applied for permissions (data license).
+- Select **_refresh permissions_** if you have already applied for permissions ({{< glossary_link display="data license" id="data-license" >}}).
 The alert will remain the same if your application has not been approved.
 If your application was approved, you will see the green alert message similar to this:

 {{< image Src="/user-guides/rems/REMS-AccessGranted.png" Alt="LDaCA Portal: Access to Data Granted" Desc="LDaCA Portal: Access to Data Granted" Title="LDaCA Portal: Access to Data Granted" Ref="LDaCA">}}